adrwxyz/classic.adrw.xyz/_posts/2016-05-06-coding-on-ipad.md

 ![Brydge Air is an awesome keyboard](/assets/article_images/2016-05-06-coding-on-ipad/IMG_1421.jpg)

-For math and economics classes, I've come to rely on the Pencil from [Paperby53](http://www.fiftythree.com/pencil) or the [Adonit Jot Pro](http://www.adonit.net/jot/) to write notes in OneNote that has ever improving drawing support.
+For math and economics classes, I've come to rely on the Pencil from [Paperby53](http://www.fiftythree.com/pencil) or the [Adonit Jot Pro](http://www.adonit.net/jot)to write notes in OneNote that has ever improving drawing support.

 This past year, iOS9's keyboard support and split view multitasking has made doing real work on the iPad possible.
 I've found the two app limit often liberating as it lets me focus on a single task with no visual clutter.

 ![iPad can handle CS246](/assets/article_images/2016-05-06-coding-on-ipad/coda-documents-ipadc.png)

 - Take notes from my textbook in iBooks with [OneNote](https://itunes.apple.com/us/app/microsoft-onenote-lists-photos/id410395246?mt=8) open side by side.
-- Code a CS assignment with the spec open in [Documents](https://itunes.apple.com/us/app/documents-5-fast-pdf-reader/id364901807?mt=8) and a terminal in [Coda 2](https://www.panic.com/coda-ios/) to work on the school linux server.
+- Code a CS assignment with the spec open in [Documents](https://itunes.apple.com/us/app/documents-5-fast-pdf-reader/id364901807?mt=8) and a terminal in [Coda 2](https://www.panic.com/coda-ios)to work on the school linux server.
 - Use [Outlook](https://itunes.apple.com/us/app/microsoft-outlook-email-calendar/id951937596?mt=8) full screen to process my inbox.

 For most regular tasks, I was equally or more productive on my iPad, than my laptop.